zonArt/openlp/documentation/manual/source/troubleshooting.rst

 list, perform any updates and search for gstreamer-good, bad, and ugly and install.

-`Here <http://www.linuxjournal.com/video/getting-mp3-support-fedora-using-rpmfusion-repositories>`_ is a good tutorial video on the rpmfusion repository
+Follow the tutorial`using the rpmfusion repository <http://www.linuxjournal.com/video/getting-mp3-support-fedora-using-rpmfusion-repositories>`_ to enable extra audio and video formats on Fedora

 The Media Manager appears to be missing some features
 -----------------------------------------------------